duniter/sakia-wallet.org/content/services/Network.md

 Weight: 6
 ---

-[uCoin](http://ucoin.io/) is a P2P software, and Sakia can connect to the uCoin network.
+[Duniter](http://duniter.org/) is a P2P software, and Sakia can connect to the Duniter network.
 With Sakia, discover the network, check the state of the nodes.
 You can view the network almost in real time !